wonkodv/hanstool/README.md

 Note that, the function is stored itself under its own name in the namespace, not the wrapper.
 The wrapper is stored under the command-name in the `COMMANDS` dictionary.
-The wrapper does not apear anywhere else.
+The wrapper does not appear anywhere else.
 The command has the following properties:

 *   Name is `!`.
 This would often be the function name, but can be different.